Green Driver State Incentives in Virginia

 Natural Gas Vehicle Weight Exemption

-Virginia extends the state gross, single axle, tandem axle, or bridge formula weight limits by an additional 2,000 pounds (in total) for vehicles that run either partially or fully on natural gas.
+Virginia extends the state gross, single axle, tandem axle, or bridge formula weight limits by an additional 2,000 lbs (in total) for vehicles that run either partially or fully on natural gas.
 Eligibility depends on whether you (as the operator) can demonstrate that your vehicle is one of the following:

 - Natural gas vehicle.